Svchost.exe: Service tags

-Svchost.exe (netsvcs)

-Netsvcs is a subprocess used by svchost.exe (netsvcs).
-If and when there is a memory leak the svchost.exe consumes and hogs the CPU.
-This issue occurs because a handle leak occurs in the Winmgmt service after installing Windows Management Framework 3.0 on the computer.
-The Winmgmt service is the Windows Management Instrumentation (WMI) service within the svchost.exe process that is running under the LocalSystem account.

 Identification and management of hosted services

 In Windows XP and later editions, the command tasklist /svc shows a list of the services being run by each listed process (i.e. by each running instance of svchost.exe), with each separate instance of the svchost process identified by a unique Process ID number (PID).

 In Windows Vista and Windows 7, the "Services" tab in Windows Task Manager includes a list of services, showing their groups and Process IDs (PIDs); right-clicking on an svchost instance in the Task Manager's "Processes" tab and selecting "Go to Service(s)" switches to that list of services and selects the service running under the corresponding svchost instance.

 In Windows 8, the Task Manager interface was streamlined so that each svchost entry can be expanded by a single click to a sub-list of services running inside it.

 The Sysinternals Process Explorer (available as a free download from Microsoft) provides additional information about services running under svchost.exe processes, when the user hovers the mouse over an svchost instance in Process Explorer.

 None of the above methods allows the user to identify which of the multiple services running inside an svchost instance accesses a particular resource, i.e. processor, disk, network or memory; the Windows Resource Monitor only accounts for (most of) those resources at process level.
 It does however show processor usage at service level, on the "CPU" tab.
 A service-aware list of TCP connections and UDP ports opened can be obtained using the command netstat -b.

 In order to troubleshoot other kinds of problems with a service running inside an svchost instance, the service(s) suspected to be causing the problem must (all) be reconfigured so that each runs inside its own svchost instance.
 For example, sc config foo type= own will reconfigure the service named "foo" to run in its own svchost instance.
 Changing the type back to shared is done by an analogous command.
 The service must be restarted for such a configuration change to take effect.
 This debugging process is not foolproof however; in some cases, a heisenbug may occur, which causes the problem to go away when the service is running separately.

 A more complex method of troubleshooting is to create an isolated service group.